Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 A sensitivity analysis was performed by identifying and excluding five influential observations.
 The GLM refitted on the reduced sample continued to show no significant effect (#reportZStatistic(zValue: -1.479, pValue: 0.139); one-tailed $p = .93$).

+A sensitivity power analysis indicated that, given the sample size ($n_"threat" = 79$, $n_"no threat" = 75$), the study had 80% power to detect effects of $d >= 0.40$ at $alpha = .05$.
+The observed effect ($d = -0.27$) was in the opposite direction and smaller in magnitude than this threshold, suggesting the absence of the hypothesized effect rather than insufficient statistical power.

 === Masculinity Threat on Anxious Cognition (Hypothesis 1b) Hypothesis 1b predicted higher anxious cognition in the threat condition compared to the no-threat condition.
 Descriptive statistics revealed virtually identical means across conditions: the threat condition (#reportMeanAndSD(mean: 0.28, sd: 0.13)) and the no-threat condition (#reportMeanAndSD(mean: 0.28, sd: 0.15)) showed no meaningful difference.